tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

 to the _right_ direction is an entirely different question).

 A new bottleneck arises: how to make agents understand and use new APIs.
-The truth is, not everyone gives their API reference the same polish and attention that [Stripe](https://docs.stripe.com/api) does.
+The truth is, not everyone gives their reference pages the same polish and attention that [Stripe](https://docs.stripe.com/api) does.
 Does _your_ team offer an OpenAPI spec and make sure it's up-to-date?
 If that's a yes, great work, but certainly that's _not_ the case for most.